 What Can Be Offered on Contact Center SIN 132-20?

-Like USA Contact, the new SIN will be open to qualified companies that offer contact center services and technologies focused on customer engagement.
+SIN 132-20, Automated Contact Center Solutions (ACCS), will be open to qualified companies that offer contact center services and technologies focused on customer engagement.
 According to the draft SIN description posted on GSA Interact and detailed below, this includes hosted online ordering, chat bot, and automated callback solutions.

 Contact Center SIN Draft Description:

 SIN 132-20: Automated Contact Center Solutions (ACCS).
 The intended scope of this SIN is to offer ACCS.
 ACCS is defined as any combination of products, equipment, software and/or services that are required to establish and maintain contact center capabilities managed by the contractor for an agency.
 These include a wide range of automated and attended managed solutions that allow agencies to respond to inquiries from the public.
 Permissible offerings under this SIN may include any technologies or services required to deliver and support ACCS to agencies, including automated services such as Artificial Intelligence (AI), Chat Bots, Robotic Process Automation, Interactive Voice Response (IVR), Voice/Speech Recognition, Text-to-Speech, Voicemail, Callback, Web Callback, Email Delivery, Hosted Online Ordering, Hosted Email Web Form, Hosted FAQ Service, etc.

 Contact Center SIN 132-20 Requirements